 The action of $\Gom$ can be extended to $\partial \Tbin$, the boundary of the tree.
 The points of the boundary $\partial \Tbin$ of the tree can be seen as one-sided binary sequences.
 Consider the orbit of $0^\infty$ and define $\Gamma_\omega$ as the graph with $\Gom 0^\infty$ as vertices and $\{(g0^\infty, sg0^\infty) : g \in \Gom, s \in \{a, \bOm, \cOm, \dOm \}\}$ as edges.
 This is the orbital graph of the action of $\Gom$ on $0^\infty$.
-These graphs are not isomorphic if we look at them as labelled\footnote{By labelled graph we mean a graph with edges labelled by generators $\{a,\bOm,\cOm,\dOm\}$.} graphs, but the underlying unlabelled graphs are the same. \begin{prop} The vertices of the graphs $\Gamma_\omega$ are exactly the infinite sequences with a finite number of $1$.
-Moreover all the $\Gamma_\omega$ are equal as unlabelled graphs. \end{prop} \begin{proof} These facts are proved in \cite{MatteBon2015} for the orbital graph of $1^\infty$, but the proofs can be translated for our case directly. \end{proof} We will denote by $\Gamma$ the underlying unlabelled graph and by $V(\Gamma)$ its set of vertices.
+These graphs are not isomorphic if we look at them as labelled\footnote{By labelled graph we mean a graph with edges labelled by generators $\{a,\bOm,\cOm,\dOm\}$} graphs, but the underlying unlabelled graphs are the same. \begin{prop} The vertices of the graphs $\Gamma_\omega$ are exactly the infinite sequences with a finite number of $1$.
+Moreover all the $\Gamma_\omega$ are equal as unlabelled graphs. \end{prop} \begin{proof} These facts are proved in \cite{MatteBon2015} for the orbital graph of $1^\infty$, but the proofs can be adapted directly. \end{proof} \begin{defn} We define the graph $\Gamma$ as the underlying unlabelled graph of the graphs $\Gamma_\omega$ and $V(\Gamma)$ as its set of vertices. \end{defn}